cooper/juno/doc/technical/jelp.md

 If `<TS>` is newer than the internal channel TS, drop the message and do not propagate it.

-If `<TS>` is older than the internal channel TS, accept and propagate the incoming modes, resetting all previous channel modes and invitations.

-If `<TS>` is equal to the internal channel TS, accept and propagate the incoming modes.
+Otherwise, accept and propagate the incoming modes.

 Note that the entire mode string is a single parameter.